Alexa Collins Rocks A Mini Dress While Enjoying A Glass Of Vodka

 "Yes, i bought some after your last recommendation.
 Very tasty.
 Tastes great with V8 Strawberry Banana Lite," another fan added.

-“I like you’re dress.
-Have a nice day,” a fourth Instagram used commented.
+"I like you're dress.
+Have a nice day," a fourth Instagram user commented.